weesvisje/docs/docs/quick-tips/ios/avoiding-excessive-memory-consumption.md

 which those are updated, that observation callback might be called many times, each time with a fresh copy of the documents data (because value semantics) held in-memory.
-Each of those dispatches will hold on to these document copies until the work item got a chance to run.
+Each of those dispatches will hold on to these document copies until the work item had a chance to run.
 If the `documentProcessingQueue` can't keep up processing those documents and releasing them fast enough, more and more documents are accumulated in memory waiting to be processed, resulting in excessive memory use.